 Anyway, there’s nothing more annoying to me than fake friendship.
 If I haven’t talked to someone in years, it drives me crazy when they contact me, add me to groups, and try to get me to purchase something.
 I already know they sell it.
 I see the products cluttering my Facebook newsfeed, and honestly I don’t really mind that.
 Post away, spread the word, but people contacting me acting like my bestie giving me their sales pitch drives me flat out bonkers.
 Sorry, fake friends, I’m not buying it.

 If I am interested in a product, I can almost guarantee I will contact the person about their business.
-If I am looking to make a purchase, I cross-my-heart-pinky-promise-
+If I am looking to make a purchase, I cross-my-heart-pinky-promise-take-a-blood-brother-oath that I will try to buy it from one of my (real) friends first.

 This post originally appeared on Oklahoma City Moms Blog.